Andrew Collins (Investigator), Jane Gibson, Ioannis Politopoulos

 The fast multipole method (FMM) proposed by Greengard and Rokhlin provides a method by which the O(N-squared) many-body problem can be reduced to O(N) complexity.
 In this project, a multipole method is developed to calculate the energy of a system of vortices in a high temperature superconductor, where the many-body interactions give rise to rich and complex physics.
 The method developed here is suitable for systems where the interactions are governed by a Bessel potential rather than the usual logarithmic potentials occurring in gravitational and electrostatic problems.
 We derive and apply vectorised forms of the Gegenbauer addition formulae in order to achieve the O(N) scaling associated with fast multipole methods.

-During my final year as an undergraduate, I developed a fully functional software program for visualising geometries, grids and grid quality aspects, from a customised CFD software tool.
-It is designed to be used in conjunction with the HARTREE CFD code, and is currently in use by other fellow researchers within my supervisors team.
+During my final year as an undergraduate, I developed a fully functional software program for visualising geometries, grids and grid quality metrics, for and in-house CFD software tool (HARTREE CFD).

 Terence Dawson (Investigator)